prashant-kikani/prashant-kikani.github.io/_posts/2025-9-21-religion.markdown

 2.  **It Answers the Unanswerable:**<br/>
 Every human grapples with the big existential questions: *Where did we come from?
 What is our purpose?
 What happens when we die?* Religion provides a complete, pre-packaged set of answers.
 These narratives of creation, purpose, and afterlife provide a stable framework in a confusing universe.
 3.  **It Fosters Community:**<br/>
-In times of hardship, the religious community—the church, mosque, temple, or sangha—provides a social support network that is difficult to replicate, offering a powerful sense of belonging.
+In times of hardship, the religious community i.e. the church, mosque, temple, or sangha provides a social support network that is difficult to replicate, offering a powerful sense of belonging.

 <br/>